-The Sunbury Pop Festival ran from 1972 to 1975, and was seen by many as Australia's own Woodstock (Sunbury is a small town about 40 kilometres from Melbourne).
+The Sunbury Pop Festival ran from 1972 to 1975, and was essentially Australia's Woodstock (Sunbury is a small town about 40 kilometres from Melbourne).
 For years it has been said that Queen played on February 2, but the 1974 festival ran from January 25 to January 28.
-A journalist down under is certain the date was January 27 (although another source has stated they played on the Saturday night, the 26th).
+A journalist down under is certain the date was January 27.
 Thanks to Martin at Queenconcerts.com for doing the detective work.

 For some reason, Queen (at the time unknown in Australia) were actually the first non-Australian act to play at this festival, something which upset established local bands and promoters.
 Apparently both Freddie and Brian were ill that day, and combined with some other events, both on and off stage, this day would turn out to be one of the lowest points of their career.

 A local DJ (and Scottish-born musician) named Jim Keays acting as MC introduced Queen as such: "Well, we've got another load of limey bastards tonight.
 They're probably going to be useless, but let's give them something to think about!"
 He then mooned the crowd, and proceeded to call the band "stuck up pommies" before leaving the stage.
 In addition to that, Queen were looked down upon as being snobs for bringing their own lighting rig and crew, and thus their lighting rig was sabotaged by the local roadies.

 This excellent piece about the festival's four year history includes this anecdote: